centre-for-humanities-computing/DaCy/docs/usingdacy.rst

    :width: 100pt
    :target: https://colab.research.google.com/github/centre-for-humanities-computing/DaCy/blob/main/tutorials/dacy-wrapping-a-classification-transformer.ipynb

-DaCy also include a couple of additional tutorials which are available as a notebook on Google's Colab.
+DaCy also includes a couple of additional tutorials which are available as a notebook on Google's Colab.

 +--------------+-----------------------------------------------------------------+
 | Google Colab | Content                                                         |